 This document sets out the Commission's policy for the regulation under licence of Gaming Machines Type I and II in Jersey bookmakers, the relevant permissions, responsibilities and appropriate enforcement.
-It is published in accordance with Article 9 of the Gambling (Jersey) Law 2012 (the Law) and will came into force on 1st January 2013.
-In publishing this policy, the Commission sets out the circumstances it will generally grant or refuse an application for a Licence and the conditions that will apply to it.
+It is published in accordance with Article 9 of the Gambling (Jersey) Law 2012 (the Law).
+In publishing this policy, the Commission sets out the circumstances under which it will generally grant or refuse an application for a Licence and the conditions that will apply to it.